apache/beam/sdks/java/extensions/euphoria/README.md

  * __Dataset__: Represents a logical view on distributed data.
 A data set can be _bounded_  or _unbounded_
  * __DataSource__: Creates a data set from a given input (local/remote file, cloud storage, network stream)
  * __DataSink__: Writes the content of a data set to a given output.
- * __Flow__: Chain of transformations applied on a data set.
+ * __Flow__: A chain of transformations applied on a data set.
 Typically forms a _direct acyclic graph (DAG)_ starting with one or more data sources while ending in one or more data sinks.

 ## Getting started